apollographql/apollo/docs/source/tutorial/client.md

 - `react-apollo`: The view layer integration for React that exports components such as `Query` and `Mutation`
 - `graphql-tag`: The tag function `gql` that we use to wrap our query strings in order to parse them into an AST

-### Configure Apollo VSCode
+### Configure Apollo VS Code

-While Apollo VSCode is not required to successfully complete the tutorial, setting it up unlocks a lot of helpful features such as autocomplete for operations, jump to fragment definitions, and more.
+While Apollo VS Code is not required to successfully complete the tutorial, setting it up unlocks a lot of helpful features such as autocomplete for operations, jump to fragment definitions, and more.

 First, make a copy of the `.env.example` file located in `client/` and call it `.env`.
 Add your Engine API key that you already created in step #4 to the file: